Privacy Policy

 7. How long we keep it

-- Account data, for as long as your account exists, plus 30 days after deletion.
+- Account data and user content: for as long as your account exists, plus 30 days after deletion.

-- Bug reports, up to 12 months after the issue is resolved.
+- Contact messages and bug reports: up to 12 months after the issue is resolved.

 8. Your rights under the GDPR